The scholarship application system is now closed.

 - Apply for your chosen scholarship

-Please note: you will only be able to apply for a scholarship after you have submitted an application to study.
+Please note: you will only be able to apply for a scholarship after you have submitted an application for a PhD programme.

 The application to study is made via the University's online applications system EUCLID.